Find Grad Schools

 5 Yearly Graduations

 University of Scranton comes in at #15 on our list of the most popular colleges offering master's degrees in biological chemistry.
 Each year, around 4,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $51,534 per year, while in-state graduate students, on average, pay $11,580 per year.
+The average in-state tuition for full-time undergraduates is $49,912 per year, while in-state graduate students, on average, pay $11,580 per year.
 During the most recent year for which we have data, 5 people received their master's degree in biological chemistry from University of Scranton.
-Of these students, 63% were women and 25% were members of underrepresented racial-ethnic groups.
+About 67% of this group were women, and 67% were students from an underrepresented racial-ethnic group.

 5 Yearly Graduations